Kazhuu/movelister/README.md

 ## TODO Before Release

-* Action color column is not used from Master List sheet.
-* Details sheet is missing coloring on some columns when entering result data.
-    This is because conditional formatting is places by hand and not programmatically when Details sheet is generated.
+* When details is generated for multiple views, inputs column conditional formatting is created depending on the details view name used.
+Input column formatting should be done based on action input list name, not details view name.
+Change code so that action input list is used for conditional formatting.
 * Input list from Input sheet is not taken from correct input list when Details sheet is generated.
 At the moment Default input list is always taken.
-* Input sheet color column is not used.
-Use it in Details sheet on result column with conditional formatting.
 * Update manual to cover everything with examples.
 * Generating Details sheet can be quite slow if more than 10 000 lines are for example generated.
 Add time measurements to the code and see are there any